Finger Lime Salad with Cucumber & Sesame Soy Dressing (Fresh & Zesty)

 Time: 15 minutes or less will get this finger lime recipe from the kitchen bench to your dinner table.

-Here are the ingredients you’ll need for this Cucumber Finger Lime Salad:
+Individually labelled ingredients for Cucumber Finger Lime Salad

 Cucumber: In this finger lime recipe, we used long, continental cucumbers.
 If you can’t get them, 3 Persian or English cucumbers will be fine too.
 As this is the main ingredient, make sure it’s fresh and crunchy.